 Australia is transitioning to a new energy future.
 As our energy system transitions, the Australian Government’s priority is affordable electricity for all Australian households and businesses and ensuring there is enough electricity generation to reliably supply households and businesses.

-A major package of measures was announced on 23 October 2018 to save Australian families hundreds of dollars a year off their power bills, though a new 'price safety net', action to stop customers being ripped off by energy retailers and by improving competition.
+A major package of measures was announced on 23 October 2018 to save Australian families hundreds of dollars a year off their power bills, through a new 'price safety net' action to stop customers being ripped off by energy retailers and by improving competition.

 New support for reliable power will be achieved by requiring energy companies to sign contracts guaranteeing enough energy to meet demand.
 The Australian Government will work with state and territory governments through the Council of Australian Governments (COAG) Energy Council to ensure these contracts are in place.